JMark1991/Ironhack_Project_Week3/Organize.md

 Billboard Data:
     Webscrape the data and save it to a file (may require several times) - done Read from file - done
-    Clean if needed
+    Clean if needed - done
-    Aggregate the data by year (maybe by decade) Return a DataFrame
+    Aggregate the data by year (maybe by decade) - in progress Return a DataFrame - in progress

+Song_id:
+    Find the spotify ids of each music in the billboards Replace the temporary_id with the spotify_id

 Merge the 2 dataframes

 Graph out the different variables over time
 Take conclusions
 Make presentation